tokenring-ai/s3/README.md

 **Type Notes:**

-- `S3FileSystemProviderOptions`: Input type for configuration (z.infer)
+- `S3FileSystemProviderOptions`: Input type for configuration (z.infer), exported
+  from the package
-- `ParsedS3FileSystemProviderOptions`: Output type after Zod validation (z.output)
+- `ParsedS3FileSystemProviderOptions`: Internal output type after Zod validation (z.output), used by the constructor but not exported

 ### S3CDNProviderOptions